pogogits/practical-python/README.md

 ### Q: Why wasn't topic X covered?

 There is only so much material that you can cover in 3-4 days.
-Davidf it wasn't covered, it was probably because it was once covered and it caused everyone's head to explode or there was never enough time to cover it in the first place.
+If it wasn't covered, it was probably because it was once covered and it caused everyone's head to explode or there was never enough time to cover it in the first place.
 Also, this is a course, not a Python